A fast algorithm for Stallings foldings over virtually free groups: Proof of correctness

-\begin{prop} $g \in H \leq \pi_1(\bbA,v)$ if and only if for any reduced word $W\in (X^{\pm 1})^*$ with $\epsilon(W)=g$, there is a loop $\ell_W$ based at $v_0$ in $\calA_F$ such that $\mu(\ell_w)=W.$ \end{prop} \begin{proof} A Van Kampen diagram for a group presentation $\langle X | R \rangle$ is a simply connected CW 2-complex $D$ equipped with a fixed embedding in the plane.
+A Van Kampen diagram for a group presentation $\langle X | R \rangle$ is a simply connected CW 2-complex $D$ equipped with a fixed embedding in the plane.
 The 1-skeleton $D^{(1)}$ of $D$ has the structure of a directed $X$-labelled graph.
 We can read off words in $R^{\pm 1}$ along the boundaries of the 2-cells in $D$.
 By Van Kampen's Lemma, see \cite[\S V.1]{lyndon_combinatorial_2001}, for any word $W$ representing the identity in $\langle X | R\rangle$, there is a Van Kampen diagram $D$ with a vertex $d_0$ on its boundary such that the word $W$ can be read along the path that traces the boundary of $D$ when read in the clockwise direction.